eramireztorres/DynamicFunctioneer/README.md

   The LLM model to use for hot-swapping logic when the `hs_condition` is met.

 - **`hs_prompt`** *(str, optional)*
   A custom prompt to guide the LLM for hot-swapping the function or method.
+Must include the {code} placeholder to get the current version of the function/method.

 - **`execution_context`** *(dict, optional)*
   A dictionary of additional context or variables required during code execution or testing.